 Implementation of the RCS

-A Regional Implementation Plan will be developed using the participation principles that guided the RCS renewal:
+A Regional Implementation Plan has been developed using the participation principles that guided the RCS renewal:

 - Plan how outcomes and priority directions will be achieved